Classical music in Kosovo: Petrit Çeku

 Petrit Çeku was born in 1985 in Prizren.
 He received his first instructions from Luan Sapunxhiu at the music school in Prizren.
 In 2002 he moved to Zagreb to continue his music education there.
 He won first prize in the All-Croatian Competition in Dubrovnik in 2003.
 He has also won other awards in competitions in Germany and Italy.
 In 2004 he won the first prize in the European Music Prize for Youth in Dubrovnik where he was representing Croatia.
-He also became a student in Darko Petrinjak’s class at the Music Academy in Zagreb.
+He also became a student in Darko Petrinjak's class at the Music Academy in Zagreb.
 He established himself as one of the leading guitarists of the younger generation Winning the Michele Pittaluga International Classical Guitar Competition in Italy in 2007.
 He has taken part in master-classes led by Manuel Barrueco, Leo Brouwer, Zoran Dukić, Carlo Marchione, Ehat Musa, Scott Tennant and Ana Vidović.
 As of 2008, he has been living in Zagreb.

 Classical music education

 The first generation of students of the music school in Prizren graduated in 1953, and most of them went on to study music in Belgrade, Zagreb and other places.
 In 1949 another music school followed in Pristina and in 1950 both schools started teaching students of ages 8 to 20 while previously they had only taught students of ages 8 to 15.
+In 2004 there were 8 music schools in Kosovo, six for students aged 7 to 19 and two for students aged 7 to 15.